Krbin/DND/locations/cities/Borinburg.md

-Borinburg is an legendary city outside of [[Hellas]] in it's own bubble.
+Borinburg is an legendary city outside of [[Remembered realm]] in it's own bubble.

 It's origin it's the old previous D&D world.